Top Long-Term Care Insurance Picks for 2024

 Knights of Columbus

-The biggest downfall is the policy includes "usual and customary" language.
-At the time of claim, no matter what benefit you selected, and the provider's actual cost of care being billed to you, the insurance company will determine if the charge is "usual and customary."
+One significant drawback lies in the policy's utilization of "usual and customary" language.
+In the event of a claim, regardless of the benefit you selected and the actual care costs billed by the provider, the insurance company will determine if the charges align with what is considered "usual and customary."

-For Long-Term Care Insurance, this is an unusual provision that limits the amount of benefits available at the time of claim.
+For Long-Term Care Insurance, this is an unusual provision that limits the benefits available at the time of claim.
 For this reason, this policy is NOT RECOMMENDED.

 Federal Long-Term Care Insurance Employee Plan